 (this is an affiliate link)

-- The real Don Quixote is probably too long to read aloud, or even assign as a quiet reading time for your grammar age students.
+- The real Don Quixote is probably too long to read aloud, or even assign as a quiet reading time for your grammar-aged students.
 But they can still learn about his most interesting adventures in this Dover book, Adventures of Don Quixote.
-Sometimes books with lots of short stories for kids will also have a Don Quixote adventure story in it (we have a Children’s book of virtues, with a Don Quixote story in it), so check your shelves for some unlikely places to find Don Quixote too.
+Sometimes books with lots of short stories for kids will also have a Don Quixote adventure story in them (we have a Children’s book of virtues, with a Don Quixote story in it), so check your shelves for some unlikely places to find Don Quixote too.

 - If you like crafts, after you read about some of Don Quixote’s adventures, make this cute paper windmill from a toilet paper tube!

 - Get started on your Central America and American Islands lapbook this week!